- LTDx is the midrange “one driver fits all” option suitable for many skill levels

 Is the Cobra LTDx driver forgiving?

 The Cobra LTDx driver is somewhat forgiving.
-It’s kind of in the middle of the pack for the new Cobra driver 2022 lineup.
+It’s kind of in the middle of the pack for the Cobra driver lineup.
 The LTDx Max is their most forgiving option.

 Is Cobra LTDx driver better than Radspeed?